Current Code: 0.88

 The wheel has 6 segments, each containing a different reward.
 The player is awarded the item the wheel is stopped on and the reward is replaced with a portion of the image behind the rewards.
 When all rewards are collected (and the image is complete) the player gets the Hand of Fate Bonus Round.

-No award is collected if the player does not stop the wheel (after 2 complete spins?) or if the wheel is stopped on an already collected reward.
+No award is collected if the player does not stop the wheel (after 6 seconds) or if the wheel is stopped on an already collected reward.
 Note that the Hand of Fate may be triggered during a multiball, making it tricky to hit the action button to collect the desired award while playing multiball.

 The awards include…